code-rhapsodie/dataflow-bundle/README.md

             throw new \Exception('Define the destination file name before use');
         }
         if (!$this->fh = fopen($this->path, 'w')) {
-            throw new \Exception("Unable to open in write mode the output file.");
+            throw new \Exception('Unable to open in write mode the output file.');
         }
     }